Esshahn/pyscraper/README.md

 Add a line, e.g. mine is (every day at 14:55)

-`55 14 * * * /usr/bin/python3 /home/pi/code/scraper/scraper.py`
+`55 14 * * * /usr/bin/python3 /home/pi/code/scraper/scraper.py >> log.txt`

 # HELP!!!1
 I'm by no means a Python or Linux expert, but I'm happy to help if you create an issue.

-# Known Bugs

-- only german currency notation is checked (can easily be adapted though)

 # Version History

+## 1.02

+- Some (very basic) error handling is added for when no price was found (you'll be informed by email, too)
+- removed terminal clear command and added timestamp output so that it can write to a log file (log.txt)

 ## 1.01